dnelson/temet/docs/installation.rst

     export SPS_HOME=$HOME/code/fsps/

-2. Although the x-ray emission tables have been pre-computed, the creation of new tables requires the `AtomDB APEC <http://www.atomdb.org/>`_ files.
+2. Although the X-ray emission tables have been pre-computed, the creation of new tables requires the `AtomDB APEC <http://www.atomdb.org/>`_ files.

 .. code-block:: bash